toledoroy/SocialShareOpenGraph/README.md

 Change Log
 ====================
+	V3.0.2
+			* Open Graph Protocol Updates
+			* Changed is_empty value check
+			* added default price 0.00 for type 'product' as to facebook requirements
+			* Striping HTML Before using htmlspecialchars V3.0.1
+			* Tested on Magento 1.9.2
 	V3.0.0
 		1. Moved layout XML into a socialshare folder
 		2. Moved design phtml into base/default to support fallback of non-default based themes